ParthTrada/Deploy-DL-Model-with-Flask/README.md

 # Deploy-DL-Model-with-Flask
-Build a Deep Neural Network that predicts Airbnb prices in NYC and a REST API that predicts prices based on the model( using Flask and gunicorn).At the last,deploy the model to production on Google App Engine.
+Build a Deep Neural Network that predicts Airbnb prices in NYC and a REST API that predicts prices based on the model( using Flask and Gunicorn).
+At the last, deploy the model to production on Google App Engine.

 # Quick start